BUILD YOUR CULINARY FOUNDATION

 Techniques of Cooking

-Break down the barriers of home cooking and baking from fridge to table.
+Break down the barriers of home cooking and baking from fridge to table in these multi-day cooking classes.
 Novices and culinary wizards alike will benefit from hands-on instruction on cooking and baking basics like knife skills, cooking techniques, and creating bakery-worthy pastries.

 Techniques of Cooking I – 6 Week Series